 - 1 small shallot, thinly sliced

 - 1 knob of ginger (3 cm approx.), finely chopped

 - 1 clove of garlic, crushed

 - 150g fresh tuna

 - 2 tbsp sesame seeds

-- Scant amount of olive oil for frying
+- A scant amount of olive oil for frying

 - Heat a small frying pan to medium heat and add the olive oil, shallot, ginger and garlic, fry gently till crisp, add the tamari sauce and set aside.

 - Heat another frypan to medium heat and add a scant amount of olive oil for frying.
-Once hot, add the tuna and sear 30 seconds a side, searing all four sides.
-Remove from the heat and let rest for 5 minutes then slice finely.
+Once hot, add the tuna and sear for 30 seconds a side, searing all four sides.
+Remove from the heat and let rest for 5 minutes, then slice finely.

 - Plate up the steamed bok choy next to the sliced tuna and top with the crispy shallot mixture.